Salgaocar FC: 1956–2009

-In the 2002–03 National Football League season, Salgaocar achieved success and they earned runners-up position, after ending their journey with 44 points in 22 matches.
+In the 2002–03 National Football League season, Salgaocar achieved success and they finished the season in second place, after ending their journey with 44 points in 22 matches.
 While representing Salgaocar in that season, Tomba Singh was awarded AIFF Player of the Year.
 In 2007–08 season, the club was managed by Subhash Bhowmick, who also served as their technical director.
-Salgaocar along with Viva Kerala ended up as the first two teams to ever be relegated from the I-League, however, the club clinched I-League 2nd Division title in 2008–09 season, and joined I-League.
+Salgaocar, along with Viva Kerala, ended up as one of the first two teams to ever be relegated from the I-League, however, the club clinched I-League 2nd Division title in 2008–09 season, and joined I-League.

 2010–2023

 In the 2010–11 season, Salgaocar played in the I-League which was India's biggest football competition and they emerged as the champions.
 After 26 rounds, Salgaocar SC won the title and they qualified for the 2012 Asian Champions League qualifying round.

 On 29 September 2011, Salgaocar won their second trophy in four months by winning the 2011 Indian Federation Cup by beating East Bengal in the Final 3–1.
 This was the first time in Salgaocar history that they had completed a double of league and cup win.